zhangwen0411/spatial/README.md

 ### b) Compiling, Synthesizing, and Testing

-Now that you have a complete Spatial app, you will want to compile and run it.
-Currently, there are three available targets; Scala, Dot, and MaxJ.

-**NOTE: Any time you change an app, you must remake Spatial with:**
+You should edit and place apps inside of your `${SPATIAL_HOME}/apps/src/` directory.  **Any time you change an app, you must remake Spatial with:**

     cd ${SPATIAL_HOME} && make

+Once you have a complete Spatial app, you will want to compile and run it.
+Currently, there are four available targets; Scala, Chisel, Dot, and MaxJ.

 #### i) Scala
 Targetting Scala is the quickest way to simulate your app and test for accuracy.
-**Ask David**
+It also exposes println to code that exists inside the `Accel` block with string interpolation arguments (s"").
+You should use this backend if you are debugging things at the algorithm level.
+In order to compile and simulate for the Scala backend, run:

+    cd ${SPATIAL_HOME}/published/Spatial
+    bin/spatial --test <app name> <arguments>

+The "<app name>" refers to the name of the `Object`.
+The "<arguments>" should be a space-separated list.
+This command will automatically create the Scala backend and execute it, ultimately providing you with the results for the app.

 #### ii) Dot
 Targetting Dot is a good way to create a dataflow graph of your accelerator in GraphViz format.
-**Ask Yaqi**
+**Ask Yaqi for more**

+#### iii) Chisel
+Targetting Chisel will let you compile your app down into Berkeley's chisel language, which eventually compiles down to Verilog.
+It also allows you to debug your app at the clock-cycle resolution.
+In order to compile with the Chisel backend, run the following:

+    cd ${SPATIAL_HOME}/published/Spatial
+    bin/spatial --chisel <app name>

+This will create a folder in `${SPATIAL_HOME}/published/Spatial` called `out` where it dumps all of the generated C++ (hostcode) and chisel (accelerator) files.
+You can see the generated code in the `out/chisel/src/kernels/TopModule.scala` file to get a sense of what your Accel compiled into.
+In order to compile this generated code into something you can test or target an FPGA with, do the following:

+    cd out
+    make sim
+    bash run.sh <arguments>

+This will turn the Chisel code into verilog, which then gets turned into C++ through verilator.
+It also compiles the Spatial-generated C++.
+Finally, the run.sh script executes the entire application with communication between the hardware and CPU and returns the result.

+Aditionally, you can see the waveform from the test in the `test_run_dir/app.Launcher####` folder, with the `.vcd` extension.

+In order to get oriented with the state machines in your app, you can look at a generated file in the published directory, `${SPATIAL_HOME}/published/Spatial/controller_tree_<app name>.html`.
+If you open it with a browser, you will see expandable boxes that show the control nodes in your application and where they fall in the hierarchy.
+From here, you can look at the waveform with some information about how the state machines are connected.
+See the next section on **The Spatial Programming Model** for more information about control flow and the philosophy behind Spatial apps.

-#### iii) MaxJ
+#### iv) MaxJ
 Targetting MaxJ will let you generate a MaxJ app that you can either simulate through Maxeler's framework or synthesize and run on a real FPGA.

 Run the following commands to make your app: